Law and taxation

 Mark’s 2006 essay ‘Crossing the Wilderness: Jews and Reconciliation’, published in New Under the Sun – Jewish Australians on Religion, Politics & Culture, examined the parallels between the Jewish and Indigenous Australian experience and considered the importance of land to both cultures.

-Former Australian Prime Minister, Julia Gillard, appointed Mark in 2010 to co-chair the Expert Panel on Constitutional Recognition of Indigenous Australians, after serving for more than a decade on the board of Reconciliation Australia, a not-for-profit organisation established by the Commonwealth Government to promote reconciliation between Indigenous and non-Indigenous Australians for the wellbeing of the future of the nation.
+Former Australian Prime Minister, Julia Gillard, appointed Mark in 2010 to co-chair the Expert Panel on Constitutional Recognition of Indigenous Australians, after serving for more than a decade on the board of Reconciliation Australia, a not-for-profit organisation established by the Commonwealth Government to promote reconciliation between Indigenous and non-Indigenous Australians for the wellbeing of the nation.
 He was appointed to the board of Reconciliation Australia when it was established in 2000 and served as co-chair for six years from February 2005.

 Mark has also been recognised as a leading individual in the Charities category by Chambers Asia Pacific since its inception in 2017.